michaelllll21/-IT-Helpdesk-Lab-Series/labs/lab4.md

 ---

 ## Objectives
 - Install and set up Windows 10 in VirtualBox
+ Windows 10 Installation Media Tool.

 - Join a Windows 10 PC to the SimoTech.com domain
 - Log in using the Helpdesk domain account
 - Install RSAT to manage Active Directory from a client machine